sourceduty/Math_Tools/README.md

-├── RealResp                    → Adaptively tune neural weights in real time ├── EncodEx                     → Encode raw data for machine learning algorithms ├── ProxSim                     → Realistic simulations of complex systems └── BrinkMet                    → How much a value exceeds a baseline
+├── RealResp                    → Adaptively tune neural weights in real time ├── EncodEx                     → Encode raw data for machine learning algorithms ├── ProxSim                     → Realistic simulations of complex systems ├── BrinkMet                    → How much a value exceeds a baseline └── CustomV                     → Dynamically modify the behavior of another variable
 ```

 <br>